Application Integration

 'CEL and world are shaking hands.\\n'

-Examples from Go implementation
+More Examples from the Go implementation

-See https://github.com/google/cel-go/blob/master/README.md
+See https://github.com/google/cel-go/blob/master/README.md for five more examples.

 // Check whether a resource name starts with a group name.